July 26, 2012

 The most amazing thing about the Kinetic TTL nose it that it fits our Locost perfectly.
 Unbelievable, really, considering our history.
 If we'd mounted the radiator an inch higher or half an inch lower, we'd have clearance problems.
 As it is, the inside width of the nose is about a quarter inch wider than the radiator mounting tabs, and the radiator drain valve clears the bottom of the nose by half an inch.
 Just amazing.
 My only concern is that we may have used up all our luck for the entire project on this part.
 But that's actually okay.
 We really, really wanted the nose to fit.

-The only trimming we're going to have to do is a notch on either side for the upper shock mounts, and possibly very small notches for the upper suspension pickups.
+The only trimming we're going to probably have to do is notching either side for the upper shock mounts, and possibly cutting very small notches for the upper suspension pickups.
 Then we can weld on mounting tabs to the upper frame rails, and install dzus fasteners.
 Then we're going to paint it.
 British Racing Green.
-Again, no doubt extremely premature for us to be painting any bodywork at this point, but we actually have several reasons for doing this, although the only one that matters is that it'll look cool.
+Again, no doubt extremely premature for us to be painting any bodywork at this point, but we actually have several excellent reasons for doing this, although the only one that really matters is that it'll look cool.

-So with all the tasks we need to do to get the car rolling, I've decided we need to prioritize those that require welding stuff to the frame.
+So with all the tasks we need to do to get the car rolling, we've decided we need to prioritize those that require welding stuff to the frame.
 Once all the welding is done we can get the frame rust-proofed, or at least spray it with WD-40, and put away our 3M finishing pads.
-Of course 3M will not be happy about this.
-It'll definitely affect their bottom line.
-But they're big boys and should survive.
+Of course 3M will not be happy about this, seeing as how It'll affect their bottom line, but they're big boys and should survive.

 First up on our list of tasks is to mount the fuel pump.
 The book never mentions a fuel pump, but I'm pretty pretty sure most cars need one, and they have to go somewhere.
 With nothing else to guide us we decided to mount the fuel pump the same place it was located in the MGB, which is a huge empty space behind the passenger seat that of course doesn't actually exist on our Locost.
 By chopping down the stock mount and rewelding the tabs, we made it fit, but it's close to everything and doesn't really look like it belongs there.